Foloso/MixSimulator/README.md

 MixSimulator is written in Python 3.6 and requires the following Python packages : nevergrad, prophet, typing, numpy, pandas and matplotlib.

 ## How to run
-As MixSimulator is a python package, it can be called and used as we can see in `test_classic.py`.
+As MixSimulator is a python package, it can be called and used as we can see in `test_classic.py` and `test_mas.py`.

-List of classes and directories :
-- MixSimulator : System basis (Adaptation of the Nevergrad optimizers to the project and auto-parameterization) ;
-- nevergradBased/Optimizer :  Instance of the optimizer (Receives the indications on the optimizer to choose and the parameters);
-- centrals/* : Gathers all the common specifications of the control units (central) ;
-- Evaluation : Class for evaluating mix based on performance indicators on several optimizers ;
-- data/ : Groups the available datasets.
-- documentation/ : documents about the project.

 Official documentation will accompany the first release version.